edited 27th Oct '12 4:22:28 PM by Ninjaxenomorph

 - 1 To have fun and live life to the full.

 - 2 To kill all boring, stupid and cowardly people to create a world filled with nothing but brave, intelligent, interesting and creative individuals.
+That way he'll have a constant stream of opponents to stave of his boredom

 - Above Good and Evil

 - Affably Evil: Unlike most instances of this trope that overlap with Complete Monster, Reyn's friendliness is genuine, he truly means it when he says he considers you a friend.
-The problem is that Reyn makes no disctinction between the word "friend" and the word "toy".
+The problem is that Reyn makes no distinction between the word "friend" and the word "toy".

 - A God Am I: While it's subtle, and he never outright refers to himself as a deity, he nevertheless believes that his outlook on life puts him above and beyond the rest of humanity.